 Access to the MCEM building will be provided from 8:45am to 5:30pm on University business days.

 You must register your entry and exit to the building via the card reader at the entrance to the building, or using the provided QR code (this is to facilitate contact tracing, should an infected person use the building).

 Maintaining 1.5m distancing rule

 - If you are working in an MCEM lab and require staff assistance, please stay in the lab and phone the relevant staff member (phone numbers are listed on the lab notice board).
 If the problem cannot be resolved by phone, the staff member will attend and social distancing must be maintained at all times (this may require the user to leave the room or stand at the door).

-- Users must complete their session on time and leave the room promptly to allow staff time to sterilise instrument controls prior to the next session.
+- Users must complete their session on time and leave the room promptly to minimise interaction with other users.

 Specimen preparation laboratories are limited to 1-5 people depending on the size of the room.
 See notices on doors.